CaptureClient

 Project Summary

-SonicWall's endpoint security platform CaptureClient helps security administrators detect, analyze and mitigate threats on endpoints to avoid compromising an organization's network and data.
+SonicWall's endpoint security platform CaptureClient helps security administrators detect, analyze and mitigate threats on endpoints to safeguard an organization's network and data.
 SonicWall approached us because they were receiving a large volume of customer support tickets for Capture Client.
-We redesigned their endpoint security platform - CaptureClient, to improve navigation, scalability, and efficiency.
+We redesigned CaptureClient, to improve navigation, scalability, and efficiency.

 My Role

-• Redesigned information architecture, policy management and dashboard workflows
+• Redesigning information architecture, policy management, and dashboard workflows

 • Low and high-fidelity wireframes